University mental health advisors

-Students who would like to register for an appointment should complete our online self-referral form.
-Self-referral forms are reviewed daily and students will be contacted with the offer of a wellbeing, counselling or mental health advisor support.
-Waiting times for appointments are currently between 2-3 days and up to 12 weeks depending on the type of appointment; Single Session wellbeing appointments are available daily, the longest waiting times are for counselling.
+Students who would like to register for an appointment should complete our online registration form via the Student Counselling and Wellbeing Hub.
+Registration forms are reviewed daily and students will be contacted with the offer of a wellbeing, counselling or mental health advisor support.
+Waiting times for appointments are currently between 2-4 weeks depending on the type of appointment.

 Please note: Remote/online support is not appropriate where students are experiencing thoughts of self-harm or suicide.
 If this is the case students must contact their local GP and/or Crisis team as a matter of urgency.

 For up to date information regarding the University’s response to COVID-19 including up-to-date guidance for managing your emotional wellbeing please see: https://coronavirus.leeds.ac.uk/ and Student FAQs

 If you're experiencing a mental health difficulty then our Mental Health team can provide a range of free and confidential support appropriate to your personal and academic needs.

 Mental Health Advisors are part of the Student Counselling and Wellbeing Service.
 If you are concerned that your mental health is impacting on your ability to study and to cope with life at university, please complete an application form to arrange an appointment to come and speak with us.

 We work with students who have a diagnosis of a serious mental health condition diagnosed by an NHS Secondary Care Psychiatrist.
 We will work with you to help you manage your mental health difficulties in relation to your time here at Leeds and your studies.

 The registration form is available on the Student Counselling and Wellbeing Hub.